-Counter Party Risk - In the normal course of business, the firm enters into various transactions with carrying brokers, banks and other financial institutions.
-The firm is subject to credit risk to the extent any financial institution with which it conducts business is unable to fulfill contractual obligations on its behalf.
+The Firm is subject to credit risk to the extent any financial institution with which it conducts business is unable to fulfil contractual obligations on its behalf.
+For sub-clearer, it is the disruption of clearing services while for the depositaries institution it will be the loss of deposit in excess.

 Management monitors the financial condition of such financial institutions and does not anticipate any losses from these counterparties.
-The firm maintains its cash balance in financial institutions, which at times may exceed federally-insured limits.
-The excess amounts are not believed to be exposed to any significant credit risk.
+The Firm maintains its cash balance in financial institutions, which at times may exceed federally insured limits.
+The excess amounts could be invested in U.S. T-Bills thus reducing the exposure to banks.